witheve/docs/guides/dsl.md

     // lookup attributes and values related to each student let {attribute, value} = lookup(student);
     return [
-      // Add these attributes and values to the student, which creates a diff to which we can react student.add(attribute, value)
+      // Add these attributes and values to the student, creating a diff to which we can react student.add(attribute, value)
     ];
   })